Best winter cycling shorts 2025: Stay warm this winter with these thermal bib shorts

 Are winter cycling shorts worth it?

-I suppose that depends if you want to stay warm or not.
+I suppose that depends on whether you want to stay warm or not.
 For years in my early cycling career, I soldiered through the winter with my summer bib shorts and increasingly threadbare pairs of leg warmers and it was pretty hellish.
 Trust me, having your engine room warmer makes a big difference.
 What's more, you'll get more use out of winter bib shorts than you will from bib tights, as you can use them on cool-but-not-cold days in autumn and spring.

 Why not just get bib tights?

 In short, because you'll get more use out of them.
-With a set of leg warmers, you have the same lower leg coverage, and more upper leg coverage than bib tights (as you're essentially double-glazing your thighs).
+With a set of leg warmers, you have the same lower leg coverage and more upper leg coverage than bib tights (as you're essentially double-glazing your thighs).
 Bit warmer?
 Swap to knee warmers only.
 Warmer still and you can wear them standalone.
-This also means you can adapt your lower leg setup for how hard you're riding; if you're racing cyclocross for example you can wear them with just a coat of embrocation on your lower legs.
+This also means you can adapt your lower leg setup for how hard you're riding; if you're racing cyclocross for example, you can wear them with just a coat of embrocation on your lower legs.

 Do leg warmers go under or over cycling shorts?